aptech/docs/docs/sslib/getting-started.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The :class:`ssControl` structure is used to:

-1. Specify the state-space system matrices.
+#.
+Specify the state-space system matrices.
-2. Implement stationarity and non-negativity constraints on parameters.
+#.
+Implement stationarity and non-negativity constraints on parameters.
-3. Control modeling features.
+#.
+Control modeling features.
-4. Specify advanced maximum likelihood controls.
+#.
+Specify advanced maximum likelihood controls.

 Before using the :class:`ssControl` structure:

-1.The model dimensions must be specified.
+#.
+The model dimensions must be specified.
-2.The control structure must be initialized.
+#.
+The control structure must be initialized.
-3.The default values must be filled.
+#.
+The default values must be filled.

 Specifying the model dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^